tech-padmanabha/spring-basics-messaging/README.md

 ```

 > [!NOTE]
-> download apache-kafka tar file and set the apache kafka bin into `classpath` then directly run this commands
+> Download apache-kafka tar file and set the apache kafka bin into `classpath` then directly run this commands

 **To create a toppic**